-Fad diets (like the Paleolithic diet or alkaline diet) usually require you to avoid specific food groups like grains or dairy products.
-Or they may claim that specific foods that contain certain components like gluten or phytic acid are bad (they may refer to them as anti-nutrients).
-These diets aren't based on credible research studies for weight loss or other health claims, but they may try to sound scientific.
-Taking a few minutes to review their sources will reveal a lack of evidence beyond opinion and conjecture.
+Fad diets (like the Paleolithic diet or alkaline diet) typically require you to avoid specific food groups such as grains or dairy products.
+Or they pick on specific foods that contain certain components like gluten or phytic acid, saying they are bad for you, or they may refer to them as anti-nutrients -- something that sounds much scary, but isn't.

 Most fad diets come and go quickly - probably because they're difficult to follow long-term, and they don't help you lose or maintain your weight.

 The best way to watch your weight and provide your body with all the nutrition you need is to follow a healthfully balanced diet.
-Choose a variety of foods from each food group to ensure a sufficient intake of macronutrients, fiber, vitamins and minerals:
+Choose a variety of foods from each food group to ensure sufficient intake of macronutrients, fiber, vitamins and minerals:

 - Fruits and vegetables: two or three cups of fruits and vegetables each day.